Medical, Moral, Legal, and Ethical Aspects of Resuscitation for the Patient Who Will Have Minimal Ability to Function if Ultimately Survive

 Annals of Emergency Medicine.
 1985 Sep; 14(9): 919-926.

 Advance Directives; Conflict of Interest; Critically Ill; Consent; Economics; Emergency Care; Ethics; Family Members; Health; Health Personnel; Hospitals; Human Experimentation; Informed Consent; Institutional Policies; Legal Aspects; Life; Medical Ethics; Organizational Policies; Organizations; Patient Advocacy; Patient Care; Patient Care Team; Physicians; Professional Organizations; Prognosis; Resource Allocation; Resuscitation; Resuscitation Orders; Selection for Treatment; Standards; Terminally Ill; Third Party Consent; Treatment Refusal;

 Showing items related by title, author, creator and subject.

-Medical, Moral, Legal, and Ethical Aspects of Resuscitation for the Patient Who Will Have Minimal Ability to Function if Ultimately Survive Unknown author (American College of Emergency Physicians.
+Medical, Moral, Legal, and Ethical Aspects of Resuscitation for the Patient Who Will Have Minimal Ability to Function if Ultimately Survive Unknown creator (American College of Emergency Physicians.
 Bioethics Committee, 1985-09)